 Not all data collected was logical.
-In figure 6 below, one lysimeter out of 27 has nitrate values that were orders of magnitude higher than all the others.
-We don't have a good explanation for why this one lysimeter had such values, but we treated it as an outlier and removed it from all subsequent calculations.
-This lysimeter, SL-1E-2 was installed 15 cm below the biosolids pack.
+In Figure 8 below, one lysimeter out of 27 lysimeters with application rates of 4,400 kg N/ha (4,000 lbs.
+N/ac.) has nitrate values that were orders of magnitude higher than all the others.
+This lysimeter, SL-1E-2 was installed 15 cm (6 in.) below the biosolids pack.
 During the installation, biosolids may have gotten into the borehole and been interred with the lysimeter.
-Hence, these results may reflect biosolids conditions, not soil water 15 cm below the biosolids pack.
+Hence, these results may reflect biosolids conditions, not soil water 15 cm (6 in.) below the biosolids pack.
+We don't have a good explaination for why this one lysimeter had such values, but we treated it as an outlier and removed it from all subsequent calculations.